-Although the average flea only lives twenty-one days, it can make your pet’s life (and your life) a living hell for a long time (months, even!) because they lay eggs.
-Fleas are creepy, wingless freaks that eat, lay eggs, and die on your pet and around your home.
+Updated December 2, 2020: Although the average flea only lives twenty-one days, it can make your pet’s life (and your life) a living hell for a long time.
 Even if your pet has never contracted fleas, it’s likely that he will at some point during his lifetime regardless of how clean he or your home is kept.

 Fleas can be treated by cleaning your home and yard thoroughly and using preventative medication, topicals, powders, or sprays on your pet and around your house.
-Pet insurance often offers preventative care to keep fleas away.
+Here's a guide to treating fleas.
 But what about flea collars?
 Do they actually prevent fleas?
 And is it safe for your dog to wear one 24/7?

 Not really.
 Not only do the chemicals smell unpleasant, they’re toxic and can cause sickness or fatality if ingested.
 (And since most people are in constant contact with their pets, those poisonous products can make their way around your home and furniture.)
 If your pet is very young, very old, pregnant, or nursing, she should not wear a flea collar due to the toxic chemicals.
 But since each product is different, it’s important to read your collar’s packaging information or talk to your vet to find what’s best for your pet.

 Yes.
 Some pet parents like them because they’re cheaper than some of the other flea control methods that are available.
-They also have a longer shelf life (some brands claim that they’re effective for up to 12 months), so pet parents feel like they’re getting more bang for their buck.
-That being said, flea collars are often criticized because they tend to have more disadvantages than advantages, which I outlined above.
+They also have a longer shelf life, so pet parents feel like they’re getting more bang for their buck.
+That being said, flea collars are often criticized because they tend to have more disadvantages than advantages.

 Yes and no. They can be effective if they are applied correctly.
-(If the collar is constantly being taken off or if it gets wet because it’s not waterproof, the effectiveness will fade.
-It’s smart to check your collar’s packaging information for specific instructions).
-Fleas close to the collar will usually be killed and prevented from reproducing, but flea collars don’t offer complete protection, especially when fleas move away from the collar and away from the poisonous chemicals that are emitted.
-What’s more, most vets agree that the collars often don’t work because fleas have built up immunity to the collars’ main insecticide – permethrin.
-Permethrin collars are also harmful to cats.
+If the collar is constantly being taken off or if it gets wet because it’s not waterproof, the effectiveness will fade.
+It’s smart to check your collar’s packaging information for specific instructions.

 When it comes to treating and killing fleas in your home, the smartest thing to do is talk to your vet.
-Next to you, she knows your pet the best and what will work well for him.
-She will probably recommend a spot-on treatment or pill like Advantage, Frontline, or Capstar.
-However, if you do wish to try flea collars – even if it’s just for added protection on top of her prescribed treatment — you should check out PetSmart’s top-rated cat and dog flea collars as well as Amazon’s cat and dog collars.
-(Seresto, Easy Defense, Sentry seem to top all four lists.)
-The collars are rated, reviewed, and one click away from being delivered to your home.
+He or she will probably recommend a spot-on treatment or pill.
+However, if you do wish to try flea collars – even if it’s just for added protection on top of her prescribed treatment — you should shop around for the right one.
+Sites like Chewy.com offer flea collars, along with other flea and tick medications, from multiple providers.

 Image: Meg Sanchez